 Model comparison projects are of key importance, since differences in models can be used to identify important processes and parameterizations as well as inform model-improvement efforts.
 In climate and weather science it is state-of-the-art to employ ensembles of models to capture and quantitatively assess uncertainties at the different modelling stages.
 In economics model comparison usually is performed for models of the same class, but efforts of comparison across different model classes are scarce.
 A few studies that deploy different macroeconomic model types indicate that uncertainties from differences in economic model classes are substantially larger than uncertainties from within-class differences.
 These studies do, however, not explicitly embed their findings in a broader framework of uncertainties and, most importantly, do not offer a systematic comparison across different model types.

 The highly innovative approach of FARECarbon contributes to closing this major gap in the literature and strives for reducing uncertainty.
-By comparing results from CGE and macroeconomic IO modelling, we address a major uncertainty in economic modelling, namely reflecting different macroeconomic states in which the introduction of a carbon tax is implemented.
-Moreover, since we include two different CGE models, we also address uncertainty within the same – currently predominating – model class.
-Summarizing, scenario analysis by means of multi-model comparison as proposed in FARECarbon is an essential step in scoping the range of effects of policy actions in the light of climate change and should be state-of-art for concrete policy recommendations.
+By comparing results from CGE and macroeconomic IO modelling, we address a major uncertainty in economic modelling, namely reflecting different macroeconomic states in which the introduction of carbon pricing in non-ETS sectors is implemented.
+Scenario analysis by means of multi-model comparison as applied in FARECarbon is an essential step in scoping the range of effects of policy actions in the light of climate change and should be state-of-art for concrete policy recommendations.